 “While the U.N.’s belated decision to rectify the casualty figures is welcome, it may come too late to undo the harm already caused.
 The delay has bolstered Hamas’s position and increased its chances of survival in the conflict.”

-The Health Ministry’s statistics have also been used to accuse Israel of genocide even while some regard them as inaccurate or fabricated.
+The Gaza Health Ministry’s statistics have also been used to accuse Israel of genocide, even while some regard the numbers as inaccurate or fabricated.

-Those questioning the accuracy of the ministry’s statistics cite suspicious data such as the death toll increasing by nearly the identical number each day early in the war.
+Those questioning the accuracy of the ministry’s statistics cite suspicious data, such as the death toll increasing by nearly an identical number each day early in the war.

 Those health authorities don’t distinguish between fighters, considered legitimate targets in war, and civilians, whose deaths are regarded as collateral damage.

-A mathematician specializing in risk, probability, and statistics, Fenton is a professor emeritus at London’s Queen Mary University, a consultant, and an expert witness for the forensic use of statistics.
+A mathematician specializing in risk, probability, and statistics, Fenton is a professor emeritus at Queen Mary University of London, a consultant, and an expert witness for the forensic use of statistics.

 For one thing, he found the number of casualties increasing almost linearly each day from late October to mid-November 2023.